-Narayana Health provides comprehensive and world-class orthopaedic services.
+Narayana Health, the best orthopedic hospital in India provides comprehensive and world-class orthopaedic services.
 This department offers specialized care in the field of complex trauma, poly-trauma and related sub-specialities.
-Orthopaedic department at our hospitals delivers personalised care utilising the latest research and evidence-based medicine.
+The Orthopaedic department at our hospitals delivers personalised care utilising the latest research and evidence-based medicine.
 The department provides management related to disorders of bone, joint and a variety of musculoskeletal disorders.

-Some of the procedures that we take care are joint, knee, hip and shoulder replacement, arthritis and custom implant surgeries.
+Some of the procedures that we take care are joint, Total knee replacement in India, hip and shoulder replacement, arthritis and custom implant surgeries.
 We treat sports-related injuries, which can be extremely painful and traumatic.
 Our sports medicine team works with surgeons to put sportspersons on a quick path to recovery.
 Arthroscopy, knee, shoulder and ankle arthroscopy, recurrent shoulder dislocation, rotator cuff repair, subacromial decompression, Msaicrominal and articular cartilage implantation are some of the other procedures done routinely.

 We are equipped to diagnose and treat hand & upper limb surgery, which includes management of hand fractures, soft tissues of hand, malunited fractures, infections of hand and upper limb crush, hand injuries, tendon, nerve repair, reconstruction, tumours of hand and upper limb, congenital deformity, rheumatoid hand, soft tissue affections, elbow, radial head and joint replacement.

 Narayana Health's orthopaedic department has a team of trained surgeons from India and abroad.
 In addition, efficient occupational therapists, physiotherapists and pain management experts work towards the quick rehabilitation of the patient leading to a better quality of life.

 Orthopaedic surgeons deal with the problems of the musculoskeletal system, which may involve the following: